 In recognizing Hart's position within intercollegiate athletics, ACC Commissioner John Swofford said, "Dave Hart is one of the best and most respected athletics administrators in the business.
 He thoroughly understands the nuances of major college athletics, and he has superb values to go along with his vast experience in the field.
 He is a proven leader at the conference and national levels."

+Academic success also accompanied Hart's time at FSU, as the school became home to the inaugural National Student-Athlete of the Year, a State of Florida Woman of the Year recipient, and two Rhodes Scholars.
 Hart has also earned the Athletics Directors' Award for advancing the quality and progress of student-athletes and the athletics program while at Florida State.
 In 2008, he received the James J. Corbett Award, the highest honor bestowed by National Association of College Directors of Athletics.

 A 1971 Alabama graduate, Hart played basketball for the Crimson Tide under legendary head coach C.M.
-Newton and earned a master's degree from UA in 1972 while working as a graduate assistant basketball coach.
+Newton and earned a master's degree from UA in 1972 while working as a graduate assistant men's basketball coach.